26 Easy Dinner Party Recipes I Turn to Whenever I Want to Wow a Crowd

 • Time Commitment: 1 hour and 10 minutes

-• Why I Love It: <10 ingredients, crowd-pleaser, high protein
+• Why I Love It: <10 ingredients, crowd-pleaser, high protein, Instant Pot recipe

 • Serves: 8 to 10

-What’s more fun than a build-you-own-taco party with friends, especially when the filling is more exciting than what you usually make on a random Tuesday?
-This cochinita pibil—savory, citrusy pork shoulder—definitely fits the bill, and you can fix it up easily in a slow cooker or Instant Pot.
-I won’t tell if you don’t.
+What’s more fun than a build-your-own-taco party with friends?
+Especially when the filling is way more exciting than what you usually make on a random Tuesday.
+This cochinita pibil—savory, citrusy pork shoulder—definitely fits the bill, and you can whip it up in no time using an Instant Pot.

 Frequently Asked Questions